-If no result is returned then verify that you added the TXT record with the correct subdomain.
-Remember that the “Name” field in DNSimple should not include your domain name, otherwise you’d create a record at
+If no result is returned, verify that you added the TXT record with the correct subdomain.
+Remember the “Name” field in DNSimple should not include your domain name, otherwise you’d create a record at

-You may also want to verify your DKIM with an online tool, like this one from Treehouse.
-This tool will verify that you have SPF and DKIM records.
-In the DKIM selector field, you just need to add the first part from the subdomain your DKIM is under.
-For example, if my DKIM is at
+Verify your DKIM with an online tool like this one from Treehouse.
+This tool verifies that you have SPF and DKIM records.
+In the DKIM selector field, just add the first part from the subdomain your DKIM is under.
+For example, if your DKIM is at

 google._domainkey.aetrion.com, then the DKIM selector is “google”.

-If you would like to read more about the technical details of DKIM, head over to DKIM.org.
+If you want to read more about the technical details of DKIM, head over to DKIM.org.